jeffdonthemic/sfdc-rails-papertrail-logger/README.md

 	cd sfdc-rails-papertrail-logger
 	bundle install

 This will clone this repo locally so you simply have to make your config changes and be up and running.
-You should have the [Heroku Toolbelt](https://toolbelt.heroku.com) installed so that you an start the app using Foreman with the same environment as Heroku.
-Create '.env' in your root directory and add your OAuth configuration for the application.
+You should have the [Heroku Toolbelt](https://toolbelt.heroku.com) installed so that you can start the app using Foreman with the same environment as Heroku.
+Create an '.env' file in your root directory and add your OAuth configuration for the application.
 Don't forget to add this file to '.gitignore' so that your variables are exposed.

 	SFDC_USERNAME=[YOUR-SFDC-USERNAME]
 	SFDC_PASSWORD=[YOUR-SFDC-PASSWORD]